callebedrums/sea/README.md

 } (angular));
 ```

-In this example we have defined a angular factory called 'House' that return our model, which has four attributes and two methods.
+In this example we have defined a angular factory called 'House' that returns our model, which has four attributes and two methods.

 Now, lat's use our new model.